Spotting the stages of burnout before they escalate

 • A dwindling social life

-What habitual burnout looks like
+What habitual stages of burnout looks like

 After the honeymoon phase of burnout, it’s a small step into the blurry fog of chronic headaches and emotional exhaustion.
-The professional healthcare community hasn’t named burnout as a dangerous health condition, opting instead to leave it as a mere occupational phenomenon (burnout doesn’t even have a Wikipedia page in English).
+The professional healthcare community hasn’t named burnout a dangerous health condition, opting to leave it as a mere occupational phenomenon (burnout doesn’t even have a Wikipedia page in English).
 Thus, it’s unlikely that suffering workers will ever feel good about choosing medical attention instead of simply powering through it.

 Habitual burnout can include symptoms such as: